Updated: Mar 30

 For more information on understanding taxes visit the gov website here (get to grips with this NOW before you become a doctor because ... it's a necessary life skill): https://www.gov.uk/topic/personal-tax/income-tax

 After these deductions are made, the average junior doctor is left with approximately £2500/month which is more like £30,000/year.
-This can be higher or lower dependent on whether you work in London, what tax you may or may not be exempt from, what you opt in and opt out of etc. And is, of course, always subject to change!
+This can be higher or lower depending on whether you work in London, what tax you may or may not be exempt from, what you opt-in and opt out of etc. And is, of course, always subject to change!